AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

         qiclient.DeleteStreamAsync("evtStream");

-Note that we've passed the id of the stream, not the stream object.
+Note that the id of the stream is passed, not the stream object.
-Similarly
+Similarly, the following code deletes the type from the Qi service

 .. code:: c#

         qiclient.DeleteTypeAsync(evtType.Id);

-deletes the type from the Qi service.
-Recall that ``evtType`` is the QiType instance returned by the Qi service when the type was created.
+Recall that ``evtType`` is the
+QiType instance that is returned by the Qi service when the type was created.